capactio/capact/ocf-spec/0.0.1/README.md

 ### Implementation

 Implementation holds the definition of an [action](../../docs/terminology.md#action) and its prerequisites (dependencies).
 It allows you to define different ways on how a given action should be executed.
-For example, for `postgres.install` Interface, have `aws.postgresql.install` and `gcp.postgresql.install` Implementations.
+For example, for **postgres.install** Interface, have **aws.postgresql.install** and **gcp.postgresql.install** Implementations.
 Implementation must implement at least one Interface.

 The Implementation specification is defined in [implementation.json](./schema/implementation.json).

 ### Vendor

-Vendor defines detail about an external OCH server.
+Vendor defines details of an external OCH server.
 This will be part of the OCH federation feature.

 The Vendor specification is defined in [vendor.json](./schema/vendor.json).